lantins/resque-retry/README.md

 end
 ```

-The above modification will allow your job to retry up to 10 times, with
+The above modification will allow your job to retry up to 10 times, with a delay
-a delay of 120 seconds, or 2 minutes between retry attempts.
+of 120 seconds, or 2 minutes between retry attempts.

-Alternatively you could override the `retry_delay` method to do something
+You can override the `retry_delay` method to set the delay value dynamically.
-more special.

 ### Sleep After Requeuing